jonwesneski/end2/README.md

 # end² Test Automation Framework
 The focus of this framework is:
-- A Minimal framework with easy learning curve
+- A Minimal framework only using the standard library
 - More for E2E and/or Functional type of testing
 - For testing that has heavy logging and needs to analyze failures in logs rather than test case code
 - For folks that like programatic ways instead of plugins with configuration files